20+ Insider Small Balcony Garden Ideas to Make You Look Like a Pro

 A Cozy Balcony Adorned With Vibrant European Flowers and Greenery.

 If you’re looking for the best small balcony garden ideas, you can’t go wrong with a touch of flowering plants and trellises!
+Trellises on your pergolas.
+On your railings.
+On your balcony walls.
+Literally everywhere!

 Here, you can hang terracotta pot holders and decorative kolam tiles if you want to add an ethnic, pan-Asia touch to your balcony design.
 Or, you can also paint the wall space a bright yellow or teal color to evoke the picturesque French villas of Pondicherry!